MotionFlex0/vpn-trial-generator/README.md

 # VPN account generator
 Generates account for a VPN provider, by creating a valid email address, generating credentials and performing email validation.
+All of this is done in a real browser, using Puppeteer.
 ## Install
 1. Install required dependencies globally
     ```